 I finally had the chance to cross off one of my bucket list destinations: Florence!
 It was about bloody time, seeing as it is my namesake city, and it was everything I had imagined and more.
 Its history as a cultural, economic and political center cemented its position as a flourishing and well-to-do city in Europe, and the preservation of its monuments has been incredible.
 From the Ponte Vecchio and...Read more

-I still dream about the red terracotta roof tiles across Florence's skyline, and while I was only in Florence a few weeks ago, it already feels like a lifetime ago.
-There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that the view...Read more
+I still dream about the red terracotta roof tiles across Florence's skyline, and while my last trip to Florence was only a few weeks ago, it already feels like a lifetime.
+There are so many vantage points in Florence, some of which involve a lot of huffing and puffing and squeezing past crowds of selfie stick-toting tourists to get to, but from personal experience I can tell you that the...Read more

 A step-by-step guide to making the most of your time exploring the monuments within Piazza del Duomo, AKA the Square of Miracles or Piazza dei Miracoli, in Pisa, Italy.
 The star of the show at the Piazza del Duomo in Pisa is undoubtedly the Leaning Tower of Pisa, or simply the Tower of Pisa.
 Like Giotto's Campanile in Florence, the Tower of Pisa is the freestanding Campanile, or bell tower, of...Read more